Zen4All-nl/Multisite-Module-for-Zen-Cart/README.md

       <li>Open the<strong> 2_Required_Core_Edits</strong> folder.<br />
         <br />
       </li>
 <li>Rename the following folder to match your admin folder name.
         <br />
         <ul>
           <li><strong>YOUR_ADMIN</strong></li>
         </ul><br />
       </li>
       <li>Before we proceed there are a couple of things to note.
 The files in the '2_Required_Core_Edits' folder are of two types.
 The first type of file CANNOT be over-ridden by the use of templates, the second type is of course the opposite and CAN be overridden by the use of Zen-Cart templates.
 You can read more about Zen-Cart templates on the Zen-Cart website.
-Thefiles in the folders listed in the next step are the files which CAN be overridden by the use of templates.
-In the previous version it was advised to just overide the default template files, but I advise against it.
+The files in the folders listed in the next step are the files which CAN be overridden by the use of templates.
+In the previous version it was advised to just override the default template files, but I advise against it.
 It may mean less work now, but in a future upgrade of your Zen Cart it complicates updates.<br>
         It is also possible your custom template already contains files in the mentioned folders, which would mean the old method is useless.
         <br />
         <br />
       </li>
-      <li>The next folders contain files that have to replace the existing zencart files by the use of the templates.
+      <li>The next folders contain files that have to replace the existing Zen Cart files by the use of the templates.
 Rename the following folders to match your template folder name.<strong> You need to do this for every template installed !!</strong> The files in these folders <strong>may</strong> need merging with existing files in your template.<br />
         <ul>
           <li><strong>includes/modules/YOUR_TEMPLATE</strong></li>
           <li><strong>includes/modules/sideboxes/YOUR_TEMPLATE</strong></li>